ibm-cloud-docs/vpc/vpe-ts-cannot-communicate.md

 1. Check whether the service instance is valid (not deleted).
 1. Check all reserved IPs associated with the endpoint gateway and make sure they have valid IP addresses.
 See [Associated reserved IP shows address 0.0.0.0]() for details.
 1. Check whether the service can be reached by using the reserved IP address instead of the URL, assuming one was provided by the service.
-See [VSI can access a service using the reserved IP, but cannot access the service's URL]() for details.
+See [Virtual server instance can access a service by using the reserved IP, but cannot access the service's URL]() for details.
 1. Check whether connectivity to cloud service endpoints is functional - `host google.com 161.26.0.10`.
 If this fails, open an IBM Support case.
 1. Check whether network ACLs are defined on the virtual server instance (or reserved IP) subnet that prevents communication between the two.